mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 > Once objects of most types are fetched they will be automatically updated.
 See [README#synching-state](../../../README.md#synching-state) for more info.
 For some types this does not happen.
 For those cases, or when an immediate update is required, adding `force: true` to the `find` style actions will result in a fresh http request.

 It's possible to retrieve values from the store synchronously via `getters`.
-For resources this is not normally advised (they may not yet have been fetched), however for items such as schema's is valid.
+For resources this is not normally advised because they may not yet have been fetched; however, for items that are reliably fetched already, such as schema's (all loaded initially for the default layout), it is valid.
 Some of the core getters are defined in `/plugins/steve/getters.js`

 ```
 $store.getters['<store type>/byId'](<resource type>, <id>])